Say Hello to That 4.0!

 So, go on, smarty-pants, show this semester who’s boss!

 Here’s what we mean by realistic: goals you can actually accomplish.
 Break up your larger target goal of getting a 4.0 into teeny-tiny goals, like getting an “A” on your next quiz.

 That way, if you don’t achieve a smaller goal or miss the mark slightly, it’s still a manageable letdown and you’ll be able to get back on track, rather than giving up on your larger goal all together.

-2. Research each of your professor’s teaching styles.
+2. Get to know each of your instructor’s teaching styles.

-Web sites like Rate My Professors or, even, good ol’ fashion word of mouth will allow you to learn more about your professor.
+Web sites like Rate My Professors or, if you’re in high school, good ol’ fashion word of mouth will allow you to learn more about your teachers.